khaloodi/khaloodi.github.io/aboutme.md

 title: Software Engineer
 ---

 Hi!
 I'm Khaled (KUH-led), a software engineer with a background in business analytics and data science.
-When I'm not writing performant React I am wireframing or designing my next project.
+When I'm not writing performant React code you'll find me designing my next project.
 Agile developer experienced in OOP and CI/CD.

 **Projects:**